 Admission to the

-An AUDITION or PORTFOLIO REVIEW is required for admission to the Theatre Major Concentration in the School of Theatre and Dance.
+An AUDITION or PORTFOLIO REVIEW is required for admission to the Theatre Major in the School of Theatre and Dance.

-The School of Theatre and Dance at JMU requires a gateway process for admission to the Theatre Concentration that reflects the applicant's interest and abilities.
+The School of Theatre and Dance at JMU requires a gateway process for admission to the Theatre Major that reflects the applicant's interest and abilities.
 In addition to presenting material, each applicant interviews with the gateway committee.

 ARRANGING AN AUDITION/ INTERVIEW